nearform/unbreakci/README.md

 - notifications about commits waiting to be released thanks to ["notify release" GitHub action](https://github.com/nearform/github-action-notify-release)
 - PRs' linked issues check with ["check linked issues" GitHub action](https://github.com/nearform/github-action-check-linked-issues)
 - Continuous Integration GitHub workflow

-## When you have already a repo

-If you already created a repo and you want to add some of the features above to it, you can have a look at [NearForm MRM Preset](https://github.com/nearform/mrm-preset-nearform).